mohammad-alkhatib/RAMBP/RAMBP/README.md

 * RAMBP_main(dirname,infile, outfile)<br/>
 * Where :
   * dirname is the folder directory
-  * outfile to generate a txt file where are the results will be saved.
   * infile is a txt file contains:
     * number of images
     * number of classes